guoyingshou/religion-19c-dh/syllabus.md

 team member.
 Second, beginning in week 4 your group will give brief project updates each week in class.
-Third, in week 11, we will collaboratively draft **standards for evaluating projects**, based on DHjprojects funded by the National Endowment for the Humanities Office of Digital Humanities and created by DH shops at other universities.
+Third, in week 11, we will collaboratively draft **standards for evaluating projects**, based on DH projects funded by the National Endowment for the Humanities Office of Digital Humanities and created by DH shops at other universities.
 Fourth, your group will make a **formal presentation** of your work on the last day of class.